Cheap Car Insurance for 16-Year-Olds

 Consider, however, that these numbers are a holistic average of the entire U.S. population.
 If your teen receives a citation or violation, you can expect the rates to be significantly higher.
 Another thing to keep in mind is how long your rates will be affected after an accident or citation.
 Regardless of your age, most car insurance companies will charge you for three to five years after an accident.
-If your teen driver gets a ticket for racing, that $1,131 premium increase will add up to a $3,393 increase.
+So if your teen driver gets a ticket for racing, that $997 annual premium increase will add up to $2,991 in additional premium over three years.

-Although it's tempting to get your child their own policy, our data shows that it will result in higher rates — about $1,700 more per six-month policy period.
-By putting a teen driver on their parents' policy, the savings can add up to more than 50%.
+Although it's tempting to get your child their own policy, our data shows that it will result in higher rates — over $1,600 more per year.
+However, by putting a teen driver on their parents' policy, the savings can add up to more than 50% compared to a teen on their own policy.
 Moreover, most insurance companies require anyone living in your residence — as a 16-year-old would likely be — above legal driving age be either added to your policy or be designated as an excluded driver.
 If your teen were to use your vehicle for any reason, they risk not having coverage because they have a policy of their own and are excluded from your coverage.